Wondering why you should visit Northern Norway?

 Meet the Sami

-Here, around four in five people speak Sami as their primary language of everyday life, and throughout Finnmark county you will find road signs and place names listed in Norwegian, Sami, and possibly a local dialect too.
-One in three Kautokeino residents work in the reindeer business, which has sustained the Sami people for years and continues to do so today.
+Here, around four in five people speak Sami as their primary language of everyday life, and throughout Finnmark county, you will find road signs and place names listed in Norwegian, Sami, and possibly a local dialect too.
+One in three Kautokeino residents works in the reindeer business, which has sustained the Sami people for years and continues to do so today.

 The road to Nordkapp